Daniel J. Clauw, M.D.

 Richard Harris, Ph.D.

-Richard Harris is an Assistant Professor in the Department of Anesthesiology and Research Assistant Professor in the Department of Internal Medicine at the University of Michigan.
+Richard Harris is an Associate Professor in the Departments of Anesthesiology and Internal Medicine and Director of Pain and Fatigue Neuroimaging at the Chronic Pain and Fatigue Research Center at the University of Michigan.
 His background is in basic science and clinical research in alternative medicine.
 He received his B.S. degree in Genetics from Purdue University in 1992 and his Ph.
 D. in Molecular and Cellular Biology from UC Berkeley in 1997.
 Following his graduate work, he completed a postdoctoral fellowship at NIH studying the rhythmic properties of neural cultures.
 He is a graduate of the Maryland Institute of Traditional Chinese Medicine and has received an MS degree in Clinical Research Design and Statistical Analysis at the University of Michigan.
 Dr. Harris is currently investigating mechanisms of acupuncture and acupressure in the treatment of chronic pain and fatigue conditions.
 His recent investigations have focused on the role of central opioid receptors and brain neurotransmitters in acupuncture analgesia and chronic pain.
 He is a member of the American Pain Society and a co-President for the Society for Acupuncture Research.
 He serves as Associate Editor of and Scientific Advisor for the Journal of Acupuncture and Meridian Studies, and is an ad hoc reviewer for several other scientific publications.

 Steven Harte, Ph.D.

-Steven E. Harte, Ph.D., is a faculty Research Investigator in the Departments of Anesthesiology and Internal Medicine-Rheumatology at the University of Michigan, and a Research Associate in the Medical Research Service at the Veterans Affairs Ann Arbor Healthcare System.
+Steven E. Harte, Ph.D., is an Assistant Research Scientist in the Departments of Anesthesiology and Internal Medicine-Rheumatology and Director of Sensory Science at the Chronic Pain and Fatigue Research Center at the University of Michigan, and a Research Associate in the Medical Research Service at the Veterans Affairs Ann Arbor Healthcare System.
 He received his doctorate in Behavioral and Cognitive Neuroscience from Wayne State University in 2005, where his dissertation examined thalamocortical modulation of pain affect.
 After graduating he completed postdoctoral training in pain measurement and neuroimaging with Drs.
 Richard Gracely and Thomas Morrow at the University of Michigan.
 He completed a second CTSA-sponsored fellowship in translational pain research under the mentorship of Dr. Daniel Clauw.
 Dr. Harte’s research uses animal models, quantitative sensory testing, and neuroimaging techniques to investigate the underlying pathophysiological mechanisms of central pain syndromes.
 In collaboration with the UM College of Engineering, Dr. Harte is also involved in the development of novel point-of-care medical devices, e-Health delivery platforms, and diagnostic algorithms for pain research and management.
 In 2010, he was principal inventor on two patents filed by the University of Michigan for pain assessment devices.

 Afton Hassett, Psy.D.